 History of Irish Travellers

-Whilst the exact origins of Irish Travellers has been a subject of much debate, recent studies and genetic testing established evidence that we are undeniably Ireland’s only indigenous ethnic minority group, as genetically distinct from the settled Irish people as they are from the Spanish.
+Whilst the exact origins of Mincéirí (Irish Travellers) has been a subject of much debate, recent studies and genetic testing established evidence that we are undeniably Ireland’s only indigenous ethnic minority group, as genetically distinct from the settled Irish people as they are from the Spanish.

 Theories that we are descendants of nomadic metal workers, tradespeople, musicians and bards from pre-Celtic times are supported within our oral history, music and language, traces of which can be identified in fifth century Irish, warranting further study into which language derived from which and when.
 It is worth noting here that pre- Celtic Ireland was a country of nomadic tribes, living in extended family groups, each with their own trades and traditions and so it isn’t a questions of ‘when did Travellers break away from Irish society and become nomadic’, it is a question of when did native Irish people stop being nomadic?
 Other recognised theories suggest that we were Druidic poets or dispossessed Irish nobility from the early Middle Ages, again a theory supported by connections to language, traditional trades, family names and a continued respect for traditional healing, cures and an affinity with nature which suggests deep connections to pre-Christian Ireland.
+The name we use for ourselves, in our own language is Mincéirí.
 The word ‘Tinker’, Tinceard, meaning tin craft, appears many times in many documents from the 12th century, referring to a group of travelling craftspeople who played an important role in Irish society and Irish economy.
-The vocabulary of the Traveller language, Shelta ( dialects include Sheldru, Gammon and the Cant), is similar to Irish but with a syntax based on English.
+The vocabulary of the Traveller language, Shelta ( dialects include Sheldru, Gammon and the Cant), is similar to Irish but in some respects, with a syntax perhaps closer to germanic languages and is something that is being studied extensively, recorded and taught by dedicated Mincéir academics.

 In 1834, the year before the Great Famine, there were more than two million people on the roads of Ireland, amongst whom Travellers formed a distinct group.
 Until recently, it was widely believed that we were dispossessed farmers who adopted a nomadic lifestyle as a result of the famine.
 This theory fed into the idea that we were merely ‘failed settled people’ although thankfully this idea has been disproven in recent years.
 Our traditional occupations included skilled metal working, craftwork, antique and horse dealing, entertainment and providing seasonal labour.
 Although living conditions would be considered harsh, Travellers made a good living up until the 1960’s, when in 1963 the government sponsored Commission on Itinerancy was released.
 The following quote encapsulates how the Irish establishment along with large sections of Irish society have historically viewed the Traveller community, and how they resolved to deal with the ‘itinerant problem’ as they understood it.